mvcortez/Bayesian-Inference/README.md

  fnorm.py - performs sampling for a model with distributed birth delays.
 The delay hyperpriors are set to be an informative folded normal distribution.

  mdip.py - performs sampling for a model with distributed birth delays.
-The delay hyperprios are set to be unformative Maximum Data Information Prior (MDIP).
+The delay hyperpriors are set to be uninformative Maximum Data Information Prior (MDIP).

  nonhier_dist - nonhierarchical counterpart of mdip.py